yonicd/shinyCanvas/README.md

 # fluidSpline

-Htmlwidget that binds of fork of [Spline Editor](https://bl.ocks.org/mbostock/4342190) by Mike Bostock to create an interactive object in Shiny.
+Htmlwidget that binds a fork of [Spline Editor](https://bl.ocks.org/mbostock/4342190) by Mike Bostock to create an interactive object in Shiny.

 ![](https://raw.githubusercontent.com/yonicd/fluidSpline/master/fluidSplineAnimation.gif)